 The project’s construction contract was awarded to Bracy Construction, Inc. of Allentown, PA for a not-to-exceed amount of $21,357,000 on March 26, 2018.

-For more than 65 years, most of the Delaware River Joint Toll Bridge Commission’s professional staff have been housed in a four-story, 24,000 square foot limestone office building in Morrisville, PA.
-This outdated art-deco-styled building dates from the Truman Administration-era.
-It has reached the end of its useful life.
-The roof leaks.
-Heating and air conditioning is inefficient and prone to service disruptions.
-Working quarters are cramped with poor lighting and substandard ventilation.
-The list of deficiencies goes on.
+For more than 65 years, most of the Delaware River Joint Toll Bridge Commission’s professional staff were housed in a four-story, 24,000 square foot limestone office building in Morrisville, PA.
+This outdated art-deco-styled building dated from the Truman Administration-era and had reached the end of its useful life.
+The roof leaked.
+Heating and air conditioning was inefficient and prone to service disruptions.
+Working quarters were cramped with poor lighting and substandard ventilation.
+The list of deficiencies was substantial.

 Beginning in 2015, the Commission began taking steps to find a new location for its executive and administrative personnel.
 This search resulted in the acquisition of a 10-acre parcel from the Township of Lower Makefield, PA. in October 2016.
 The property included some wetlands, wooded areas, and an under-utilized and deteriorated park-and-ride lot (3.4 acres) that the township would have needed to replace at substantial cost.
 As part of the property purchase, the Commission provided $250,000 to Lower Makefield’s tree bank for future tree plantings and the Commission committed to rehabilitating and right-sizing the park-and-ride lot.
 The Commission also immediately assumed responsibility for the operation, maintenance, snow plowing and trash removal of the lot in perpetuity.